-- Fieldwork: You are expected to work hard and pay attention to what you are doing.
+You are expected to work hard and pay attention to what you are doing.
 This includes those times when nobody is watching you.
 You are expected to work well with your team, meaning that you don't either hog the "good" jobs or shirk the "bad" ones.
 Nobody says that you must love everyone you are working with, but for four weeks you should at least be able to get along with them on a cordial basis.
 Do not be afraid to ask questions of your instructors or your trench supervisors, nor to show some initiative.
-You are not expected to try to learn as much as possible in the time you have.
-It is your job to see that the trench supervisor fills out and signs your skills checklist within the first two weeks, indicating that you have learned basic archaeological field skills. - Exams Essay and short answer exams, based on the readings and on lectures, with some reference to facts and techniques learned while excavating.
-Midterm is August 9, final is August 18.

-- Oral report A group report, given the last Wednesday of the session (August 16).
-Each team presents a description of the trench that they dug, with results and interpretation.
-The reports may vary in length and detail -- usually 20-30 minutes per team is sufficient -- and may include slides, drawings, pictures, or other aids to understanding the trench and its interpretation.
-The rest of the class listens and has a chance to ask questions of those presenting.
-In the course of the season, each trench will have a chance to practice explaining the progress and results of their excavation work to their peers by giving short oral presentations. - Written report Your final trench report, composed by the team which excavated the trench.
-This is your team's official record of your trench.
+You are not expected to know everything about excavating, but you are expected to try to learn as much as possible in the time you have.
+It is your job to see that the trench supervisor fills out and signs your skills checklist within the first two weeks, indicating that you have learned basic archaeological field skills.
+Exams Essay and short answer exams, based on the readings and on lectures, with some reference to facts and techniques learned while excavating.
+Midterm is June 23, final is June 30.
+Oral report A group report, given the last Wednesday of the session.
+The team presents a description of the trench that they dug, with results and interpretation.
+The reports may vary in length and detail -- usually 20-30 minutes is sufficient -- and may include slides, drawings, pictures, or other aids to understanding the trench and its interpretation.
+The Serbian students listen and have a chance to ask questions of those presenting.
+In the course of the season, each student will have a chance to practice explaining the progress and results of their excavation work to their peers by giving short oral presentations.
+Written report Your final trench report, composed by the team which excavated the trench.
+This is your official record of your trench.
 In it, the results presented in the oral report are written up, plans and sections are included, and a list of loci with a brief description.
 The report also includes an inventory of significant artifacts.
 It need be no more than 5-6 pages in length.